 Chumphon is located at the Coast of the Gulf of Thailand and features a coast strip of some 150 miles.
 It is closely located to the Island of Koh Samui, one of the primary tourist destinations in Thailand.

 To reach Chumphon, the most convenient option is to take a flight to Chumphon Airport.
 This tiny airport is exclusively served by Nok Air.
 The airline operates two daily scheduled flights from Bangkok’s Don Muang Airport – one in the early morning and one in the evening (as of Sept.
 2014 – for up to date information check the airline’s website).
 Further options include taking a bus or train to Chumphon.
+For more information, refer to our Bangkok to Chumphon guide.

 The Chumphon Province consists of eight districts: